The Coldest Places in Iran during Hot Summer Holidays (P2)

 Ardabil, the City of Spas

-The mausoleum (khaneghah) of the ancestor of the Safavid dynasty- Sheikh Safi al-Din Ardabili- is located in Ardabil too.
+The mausoleum (khaneghah) of the ancestor of Safavid dynasty- Sheikh Safi al-Din Ardabili- is located in Ardabil too.
 This magnificent complex of mosaics and tile works, muqarnas, calligraphy, and stucco is the UNESCO World Heritage Site.
-One of its sections includes Chini Khaneh (porcelain hall) with brilliant decorations and artworks, a must-see that one should not miss.
-The complex was constructed 4 centuries ago.
+One of its sections includes Chini Khaneh (porcelain hall) with the brilliant decorations and artworks, a must-see that one should not miss.
+Sheikh Safi al-Din Khangah and shrine was constructed 4 centuries ago.
 Another archeological site is Qale Khosrow (Khosrow Castle).
 It includes a graveyard and two castles going back to 1700-1450 BC.
-Ardabil embraces many waterfalls, spas, and mineral waters- with medicinal qualities- such as Sarein.
+Ardabil embraces many waterfalls, spas, and mineral waters- with medicinal qualities- such as Sarein (Sareyn).
 Sarein is one of the top tourist attractions of Iran.

 Tabriz, the Tourism Capital of Islamic Countries in 2018